nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func PutContainerSize(epoch int, cid []byte, usedSize int, pubKey interop.PublicKey)
 ```

-PutContainerSize method saves container size estimation in contract memory\.
-It can be invoked only by Storage nodes from the network map\.
-This method checks witness based on the provided public key of the Storage node\.
+PutContainerSize method saves container size estimation in contract memory.
+It can be invoked only by Storage nodes from the network map.
+This method checks witness based on the provided public key of the Storage node.

-If the container doesn't exist\, it panics with NotFoundError\.
+If the container doesn't exist, it panics with NotFoundError.

 ##### PutNamed